amannn/react-hooks/packages/use-presence/README.md

 ## This solution

-This hook provides a solution where the animating element is only mounted the minimum of time, while making sure the animation is fully visible to the user.
+This hook provides a lightweight solution where the animating element is only mounted the minimum of time, while making sure the animation is fully visible to the user.
 The rendering is left to the user to support all kinds of styling solutions.

 ## Example